 The third scenario is when the price of the asset is somewhat stable over time.
 Here, you will not feel the impact of dollar-cost averaging.
 For instance, the purchase price of an asset moves sideways and posts $50, $55, $40 and $60 at each interval at which you invest $250.
 In the end, you would have a total of 18.9 shares which is a little closer to the 20 shares bought for a lump sum of $1,000 at $50 each.

-As you must have noticed, the dollar-cost averaging strategy is suitable for any volatile investment class.
-Because cryptocurrency is second to none when it comes to volatility, it is not as easy to predict the eventuality of price movements.
+As you must have noticed, the dollar-cost averaging investment strategy is suitable for any volatile investment class.
+However, DCA for crypto might be even more crucial.
+This is because cryptocurrency is second to none when it comes to volatility, and it is not as easy to predict the eventuality of price movements.
 This is why you might need to adopt the dollar-cost averaging strategy to even out your purchase prices and take advantage of market dips.

 However, it is critical to ensure that you do not suffer significant losses during a bull cycle.
-Note that dollar-cost averaging is more potent when the prices of digital assets are experiencing a decline.
+Note that the DCA investing strategy is more potent when the prices of digital assets are experiencing a decline.
+This is because it moves your average purchase price of Bitcoin down with every recurring purchase of Bitcoin.

 What Are the Benefits of Dollar-Cost Averaging?